fluxendd/fluxend/README.md

 # Fluxton
-Smooth Backend As A Service (BaaS)
+Blazing fast futuristic Backend As A Service (BaaS)